POSH

 A child does not need the right label before being taken seriously.

-What sextortion looks like
+What sextortion can look like

 The blackmailer wants the child to feel too scared to tell a safe adult.